Wren Facts for Kids (Tiny but Mighty Birds)

 Let me introduce my absolute favorite bird, the Wren.
 These tiny bundles of energy have often visited my backyard, but last year, I had the pleasure of witnessing a pair and their babies.
 It was a summer highlight I will not forget.
 I hope you enjoy learning about these unique little birds.
-To start, here are some fun short facts!
+To start, here are some fun wren facts for kids!

 Short Facts About the Wren